rahulkhandait-sde/cineverse/README.md

 ### Core Functionality

 - **Movie Search**: Search for movies by title with auto-complete and debounced API calls
+- **Actor Search**: Search for actors by name and discover their filmography
 - **Movie Details**: View detailed information including plot, cast, ratings, and more
+- **Actor Details**: View actor information including biography, filmography, and genres
 - **User Ratings**: Rate movies with a 5-star rating system (stored locally)
 - **Dark Mode**: Toggle between light and dark themes with persistence
 - **Responsive Design**: Works seamlessly on desktop, tablet, and mobile devices